Dalit Panthers: Ideology

 Despite its name and of being generally accepted as a party of the Scheduled Castes of Maharashtra, the organisation did not seek to be an only-Dalit movement; instead, they used of the term "Dalit" to refer to all lower-caste communities and poor among the caste Hindus.
 In their manifesto, the Dalit Panthers proclaimed themselves defenders of all exploited people in spite of caste or community, namely citing agricultural workers, small peasants, industrial workers, the unemployed and women.
 It was a characteristic of its distinctive trait: a radicalism that seemed to indicate they were a political force committed to the overthrow of social and political system.
-(Note: A commentator on Economic and Political Weekly in 1974 analised that their radicalism was more formal than real as their political influence was limited to Mahars, which made them a "fourth faction of the RPI".)
-This feature was seen by a commentator on Economic and Political Weekly as derivative of its contact of other Left groups in Bombay and Poona and their disgust of the RPI.
+(Note: A commentator on Economic and Political Weekly in 1974 analysed that their radicalism was more formal than real as their political influence was limited to Mahars, which made them a "fourth faction of the RPI".)
+This feature was seen by a commentator on Economic and Political Weekly as derivative of its contact of other Left groups in Mumbai and Pune and their disgust of the RPI.
 As part of this radicalism, they attacked Hindu deities and popular heroes like Shivaji and campaigned for election boycott.
 Instead of focusing on the traditional parliamentary arena, they aimed to create an independent mass-based political movement through demonstrations, sit-ins, and strikes.

-Comprising working-class individuals, the Panthers garnered support by addressing popular unrest through literature, such as Daya Pawar's 'Kondwada' and J V Pawar's 'Nakebandi.'
+Comprising working-class individuals, the Panthers garnered support by addressing popular unrest through literature, such as Dagdu Maruti Pawar's 'Kondwada' and J V Pawar's 'Nakebandi.'

 Martyrdom and Dissolution

 In 1974, the Worli riots erupted following an event featuring Dhasal and Dhale as speakers.
 Police repression and attacks by Shiv Sainiks led to the first Dalit Panther martyrs, Bhagwat Jadhav and Ramesh Deorukhkar's death.
 The movement faced internal challenges during the Emergency when Dhasal expressed support for Indira Gandhi, leading to a crisis within the Panthers.

 After the 1976 Nagpur conference, Raja Dhale and J V Pawar departed to form the 'Mass Movement,' marking the second stage of the Panthers.

-Post-1976, a new generation of leaders, including Arun Kamble and Ramdas Athawale, took charge, renaming the movement the 'Bharatiya Dalit Panthers.'
+Post-1976, a new generation of leaders, including Arun Krushnaji Kamble and Ramdas Athawale, took charge, renaming the movement the 'Bharatiya Dalit Panthers.'
 They played a crucial role in expanding the Panthers' influence to every village, supporting movements like Naamantar for renaming Marathwada University after Ambedkar.

 In 1988, Athawale became a minister, and the Panthers were officially dissolved.
 Subsequent attempts to form a united Republican Party were short-lived.